 For the Skin you are In

 Equilac* reached out to me saying horse/mare’s milk helps with Psoriasis too.
 Who knew?!
-I gather there is an anti-inflammatory protein in horse milk that actually helps the immune system.
+I gather there is an anti-inflammatory protein in it that actually helps the immune system.

-You can drink the milk (if you can find it) or have it in the form of capsules.
+You can drink the milk for this or have it in the form of capsules.

 It’s a Global Thing

 In researching it, I came across all sorts of interesting information.
 I gather Central Asians have always been au fait with horse milk and that it is more common in many places than cow’s milk.
 Well, much of their terrain is more suited to horses than cows.
 It makes a bit of sense.
 They even ferment it into an alcoholic beverage.
 Hey, why not?

 One can even get powdered horse milk. particularly in Germany, Italy, and of course, France.
 Funny enough, one place is from the people who make the horse milk I drink (Chevalait).
 They sell the powdered form too.
 Also, horse milk cosmetics.
 Now that is another new one for me.

 Horse Milk Availability

 I surprisingly get asked quite frequently where can you purchase horse milk in [insert country name] – though most often the USA.
 It’s tricky as some countries have different regulations when it comes to this milk.

 If the companies I mentioned above won’t ship to you, I would try a search online.
 I have seen it on Amazon, but it varies in availability for some reason.
 Or if you live in a rural area, I would suggest asking at your local farmers market or even a nearby farm.